 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly communicates both what the skill does and when to use it, with good trigger terms for database performance scenarios.
-Its main weaknesses are slightly vague capability descriptions (topic areas rather than concrete actions) and some overlap risk with broader performance or database design skills due to terms like 'optimizing application performance'.
-The use of 'Master' as a leading verb and 'dramatically improve' are slightly promotional but the description is otherwise well-structured.
+This is a solid description that clearly communicates both what the skill does and when to use it, with good trigger terms that match natural user language.
+Its main weaknesses are slightly vague capability descriptions (topic areas rather than concrete actions) and some overlap risk with the broad 'optimizing application performance' trigger.
+The use of 'Master' and 'dramatically improve' reads as slightly promotional rather than purely descriptive.

 Suggestions

-Narrow the 'optimizing application performance' trigger to something more specific like 'optimizing database query performance' to reduce conflict risk with non-database performance skills.
+Narrow the broad 'optimizing application performance' trigger to something more distinct like 'optimizing database query performance' to reduce conflict risk with non-database performance skills

 | Dimension | Reasoning | Score |